ankitgyawali/checksheet-manager/Readme.md

 Report all issues related to checksheet-manager on this separate <a href="https://github.com/ankitgyawali/checksheet-manager/issues" target="_blank">issue page</a>.

 ##How to build:
-Checksheet manager is runs as a node js application.
+Checksheet manager runs as a node js application.
 Because we are running a web application and not traditional static files, we run node js with nginx.
-Running nginx and apache along side requires some researching into if you are switching from apache only server.
-Below are the steps to install checksheet-manager on debian based operating system.
+Running nginx and apache along side requires some researching into if you are switching from an apache only server.
+Below are the steps to build and run checksheet-manager on a debian based operating system.
 These steps were tested on Ubuntu 14.04 LTS.
 Start off by cloning the repository with:

 ```git clone https://github.com/ankitgyawali/checksheet-manager.git```